Steven Lewis Simpson

 Steven Lewis Simpson is an independent film and documentary filmmaker from Aberdeen, Scotland.
-Films include Rez Bomb, Neither Wolf Nor Dog, The Ticking Man, Retribution, Ties, the feature documentary A Thunder-Being Nation that was made over 13-years about Pine Ridge Indian Reservation, and the 13-part TV series The Hub, which was the first original series commissioned by the first 24/7 Native American TV channel in the US FNX.
+His films include Rez Bomb, Neither Wolf Nor Dog, The Ticking Man, Retribution, Ties, a feature documentary A Thunder-Being Nation that was made over 13 years about Pine Ridge Indian Reservation, and the 13-part TV series The Hub, which was the first original series commissioned by the first 24/7 Native American TV channel in the US, FNX.

-In 2018 he gave a TEDx Talk about distributing his own film, Neither Wolf Nor Dog, in around 200 theatres in the US.
+In 2018, he gave a TEDx Talk about distributing his own film, Neither Wolf Nor Dog, in around 200 theatres in the US.
 Simpson claims it has been the longest first-run theatrical release of any movie in the US in at least a decade.

 History

 At 18, Steven Lewis Simpson was the youngest fully qualified stockbroker and trader.